 In addition to the admission requirements of the Faculty of Graduate Studies, students must have a minimum GPA of 3.25 in the last 60 CH.
 Applicants must be accepted by an advisor prior to submitting an application to enter the program.
 Please review the academic listing found at the following link and communicate directly with those whose research most closely matches that of your own interests.
 The department will not consider applications that have not identified a confirmed program supervisor.

 Minimum program requirements of the Faculty of Graduate Studies are found in the Graduate Studies Regulations Section of the Calendar.
 Master of Arts students are required to complete at least 12 credit hours as follows: 6 credit hours from the 7000 level, 6 credit hours of any other course at the 3000-level or higher.
-Students who began their program after June 2008 must present their thesis research at a seminar offered and advertised at the department level prior to their defence.
+Students must present their thesis research at a seminar offered and advertised at the department level prior to their defence.
 Students are also encouraged to attend and present at an academic or a professional conference or seminar as approved by their Advisory Committee.
 In addition, a thesis is required.
 An oral defence of the thesis is an integral part of the Master of Arts examination.
-Complete supplementary regulations of the program can be found and should be consulted HERE (PDF) or on the Faculty of Graduate Studies website.
+Complete supplementary regulations of the program can be found and should be consulted HERE.
 It is the students' responsibility to read and follow these regulations.

 Second Language Reading Requirement: none